Looking for blog post writing tips for eco and ethical bloggers? I’ve got you covered!

 How often should I blog is such a common question but one that is really hard to answer.
 In short – whatever works for you.

 That’s me for this installment!
 I know some of you guys found the first post on green blogging useful so I hope this post has matched your expectations!
-Come back soon for the final post on promoting your blog post and some tips on staying motivated, and then normal service will be well and truly resumed!
+Now check out my final post on promoting your blog post.
+I also have some tips on staying motivated, which can be difficult when you’re an ethical blogger.

-ps: missed the first installment about green blogging?
+ps: missed the first installment about ethical blogging?
 It’s all about setting up a blog and getting started – take a look, you might find it useful!